andyinthecloud/mashupmedia/README.md

 ## Music
 ![Mashup Media - music home page](src/misc/screehshots/music-random.png)
 Add as many music libraries as you like and Mashup Media will provide a clean, elegant interface to quickly access and play your tunes.

+A lot of time has been dedicated into making the Mashup Media music experience very special.
+Music is categorised into artist, albums, genre and year by the music tags or failing that the folder structure.
+Album art is extracted either from the music tag or the folder.
+Libraries can contain very large amount of files with minimal impact to performance.
+Any changes to the library files are automatically detected making sure that the libraries are always sychronised.

 ### Compatibility
 You can listen to your music on all modern html5 compatible web browsers on desktop, tablet and mobile devices.
 ### Playlists